Hannah Lawrence

 |

-Organizer, Boston Symmetry Day, Fall and Spring 2023
+Organizer, Boston Symmetry Day, Fall 2023 - Present

 Teaching Assistant, 6.S966 Symmetry and its Applications to Machine Learning, Spring 2023